 If more than one Benchmark Index Account is used for an illustrated policy, each set of Index Accounts that correspond to each Benchmark Index Account must independently pass the self-support and lapse-support tests under Model #582, subject to the limitations in 5 (A), (B), and (C).
 All experience assumptions that do not directly relate to the Index Accounts as to expenses, mortality, investment earnings rate of the general account assets, lapses, and election of any Fixed Account shall equal the assumptions used in the testing for the entire policy.

-Disciplined Current Scale
+5B.
+Disciplined Current Scale {address avoiding double counting, adding clarity (including defining the new “net” term, address cap buy-ups, and consistency with 4B; is it possible to demonstrate a math example?}

-The earned interest rate for the disciplined current scale shall be limited as follows:
+The annual earned interest rate underlying the disciplined current scale shall be limited as follows:

-If an insurer engages in a hedging program for index-based interest, the assumed earned interest rate underlying the disciplined current scale shall not exceed 145% of the annual net investment earnings rate (gross portfolio earnings less provisions for investment expenses and default costs) of the general account assets (excluding hedges for index-based credits) allocated to support the policy.
+If an insurer engages in a hedging program for Indexed Credits, the assumed net annual earned interest rate underlying the disciplined current scale for the policy, inclusive of all hedge/derivative assets and cash flows that support Indexed Credits and all other investments that support the policy, shall not exceed:

+i. the Annual Net Investment Earnings Rate, plus

+ii.
+45% times the Annual Net Investment Earnings Rate, plus

+iii.
+0% times the Supplemental Option Budget.

-If an insurer does not engage in a hedging program for index-based interest, the assumed earned interest rate underlying the disciplined current scale shall not exceed the annual net investment earnings rate of the general account assets allocated to support the policy.
+If an insurer does not engage in a hedging program for Indexed Credits, the assumed annual earned interest rate underlying the disciplined current scale for the policy shall not exceed the Annual Net Investment Earnings Rate.

-These experience limitations shall be included when testing for self-support and lapse-support under Model #582, accounting for all benefits including illustrated bonuses.
+These experience limitations shall be included when testing for self-support and lapse-support under Model #582, accounting for all Indexed Credits and all other illustrated benefits and bonuses.

-If more than one Benchmark Index Account is used for an illustrated policy, each set of Index Accounts that correspond to each Benchmark Index Account must independently pass the self-support and lapse-support tests under Model #582, subject to the limitations in 5 (A), (B), and (C).
-All experience assumptions that do not directly relate to the Index Accounts as to expenses, mortality, investment earnings rate of the general account assets, lapses, and election of any Fixed Account shall equal the assumptions used in the testing for the entire policy.
+If more than one Benchmark Index Account is used for an illustrated policy, each set of Index Accounts that correspond to each Benchmark Index Account, including all illustrated Indexed Credits that apply to an Indexed Account, must independently pass the self-support and lapse-support tests under Model #582, subject to the limitations in 5 (A), (B), and (C).
+All experience assumptions that do not directly relate to the Index Accounts and Indexed Credits as to expenses, mortality, investment earnings rate of the general account assets, lapses, and election of any Fixed Account shall equal the assumptions used in the testing for the entire policy.

+The table below illustrates two examples of the calculation of the assumed annual earned interest rate underlying the disciplined current scale and assumes the insurer engages in a hedging program.
+Example 1 assumes the insurer’s Supplemental Option Budget is zero.
+Example 2 assumes the insurer’s Supplemental Option Budget is positive.